-• B-1 (Neighborhood Business)
+B-1 (Neighborhood Business)

-Project Framework Project Size None Residential Densities No Residential Uses Recommended Mix of Uses Commercial Uses: 100% Open Space Provide thoroughfare and perimeter buffers (see below).
+Project Framework Project Size None Residential Densities No Residential Uses Recommended Mix of Uses Commercial Uses: 100% Businesses that are open 24/7 are generally discouraged, as they may have a greater impact on adjacent residential areas.
+Drive-through windows are generally discouraged; if provided, there should be standards regarding the design and operation of any drive-through windows to minimize negative impacts to adjacent residential areas.
+Open Space Provide thoroughfare and perimeter buffers (see below).
 Utilities and Infrastructure Connect to public water and sewer (if available).
 Screen stormwater management facilities from public view, unless designed as an amenity (including landscaping, paths, benches, and/or similar features).
 Community Character Landscaping and Buffers Provide enhanced landscaping along major thoroughfares (enhanced buffers and greater setbacks along scenic roads).
 Preserve existing vegetation where possible.
 Provide street trees.
+Consider incorporating native plant species into thoroughfare buffers, parking islands, and other landscaped areas.
+Preserve existing vegetation on the development site where possible.
 Building Design Provide coordinated architecture throughout the project with buildings that incorporate high-quality materials (such as brick, stone, stucco, fiber-cement siding, and architectural block), façade articulation, and varied roof lines along street-facing facades (pitched roofs are encouraged).
 Design buildings at a pedestrian scale with footprints generally less than 12,500 square feet and no more than two stories in height.
 Design larger buildings to appear as a collection of smaller buildings.
 Avoid long, monotonous facades.
+Screen rooftop HVAC and mechanical systems from roadways and adjacent properties with building materials and features that are an integral part of building.
+Screen ground-level HVAC and mechanical systems from roadways and adjacent properties with decorative fencing and/or landscaping.
 Use deed restrictions to help ensure the long-term quality of the development.
 Signage Provide cohesive signage throughout the project (monument signs preferred).
 Parking and Loading Locating parking and loading areas to the side or rear of buildings is encouraged.
 If located in the front, provide additional landscaping between the roadway and parking lots.
 Use landscaped islands and other features to divide parking areas into smaller bays.
-Transitions (Existing Uses, Cu rrent Zoning, or General Land Use Plan Designation) Adjacent to Lower-Intensity Uses Provide heavily-landscaped transitional buffers adjacent to residential uses.
+Transitions (Existing Uses, Cu rrent Zoning, or General Land Use Plan Designation) Adjacent to Lower-Intensity Provide heavily-landscaped transitional buffers adjacent to residential Uses uses.
 Preserve existing vegetation where possible.
 Buffers adjacent to residential areas should generally be at least 30 feet wide.
 Limit the height of buildings abutting residential development to 35 feet, unless a larger setback is provided.
 Avoid orienting loading areas towards adjacent residential uses.
-Transportation Transportation Access and Circulation Provide an interconnected street network that minimizes access to major thoroughfares.
+Transportation Access and Circulation Provide an interconnected street network that minimizes access to major thoroughfares.
 Use shared driveways along major thoroughfares.
+Truck traffic should be directed to full-access entrances at major thoroughfares.
+Special consideration should be given to reduce conflict points between entrances with high truck traffic and nearby residential entrances.
 Active Transportation Provide sidewalks within the development and to adjacent uses, offering pedestrians safe, convenient, and direct access to building entrances, parking areas, and open space, as well as pedestrian networks within neighboring development.
 Provide pedestrian pathways or sidewalks along adjacent major thoroughfares.

 Provide highly-visible and safe crossings for pedestrians, including crosswalks, pedestrian refuge islands, and/or other design features at intersections and mid-block crossings.

 Provide direct pedestrian and bicycle connections to regional trail networks, public facilities (schools, libraries, parks, etc.), and existing pedestrian/bicycle infrastructure that are immediately adjacent to the project.